rfo909/CFT/README.md

 # Download and compile

-The project is currently built using Apache ANT, which results in a single JAR file.
+The project is written in Java and built using Apache ANT, which results in a single JAR file.

 There are no dependencies outside of standard Java libraries.